Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 Anmerkung des Autors

-Since WooCommerce is your source of earning money, it’s important you invest some time in optimizing your product data and then go for promotions.
+Since WooCommerce is your source of earning money, you need to invest some time to optimize your Google shopping feed and then go for promotions.

 And when it comes to product promoting your products, listing products on Google Shopping is a must.

-The tactics mentioned above are just 6 among many ways you can optimize your product feed for more sales via Google Shopping.
+The tactics mentioned above are just 6 among many other ways you can do google merchant center optimization or even Google Shopping ads optimization.

 If you haven’t already, start optimizing your product data and make your marketing efforts fruitful.